iwVerve/AFreshSpark/README.md

 - Hotreloading is very much Windows-only.
 - Static exe can be launched from anywhere which currently requires a setAsCwd call.
 Can we do without it?
 - Changing the installation prefix is far from working.
+- Is `b.addSystemCommand(&.{ "zig", "build", ...})` really a healthy way to make preset steps.
+- Documentation, general cleanup.
+Move hotreloading code from main to own file?

 ## References
 - https://github.com/samhattangady/hotreload